INRIA/scikit-learn-mooc/slides/linear_model.md

 Salary = *.4* x Education + *.2* x Hours-per-week + *.1* x age + ...

 ???
-Adult census a bit modify, say we have the value of the salary for every one.
+Adult census is here a bit modify, instead we have the value of the salary for every one.
 So we can see it as a regression problem

-Salary could be a linear combination of the feature / explanatory variable
+Salary could be a linear combination of the feature (explanatory variable).

 ---